Who: High school runners from the greater Boston area

 Our club is led by NCAA Division I coaches with decades of experience in working with high-level athletes.
 Club founder Jason Saretsky will be assisted by the husband-wife team of Coach Alex Gibby and Kathy Newberry.

-Coach Saretsky, the William W. “Bill” McCurdy Director of Track and Field/Cross Country at Harvard, has been leading the Crimson for twelve years.
+Coach Saretsky, the William W. “Bill” McCurdy Director of Track and Field/Cross Country at Harvard, has been leading the Crimson for thirteen years.
 His tenure has included 37 All-American honors including the top American finisher at the NCAA Cross Country Championships, as well as Harvard’s first-ever Triple Crown in 2016-2017, when the women’s team took home conference titles in cross country, indoor, and outdoor track.
 Before coming to Harvard, Coach Saretsky served as an assistant coach at both Iona College and Columbia University.
 He was also an accomplished runner himself at Columbia.

-Coach Gibby and Coach Newberry are in their first year at the helm of the men’s and women’s distance program at Harvard, having recently joined Harvard after working at UNC-Charlotte.
+Coach Gibby and Coach Newberry are in their second year at the helm of the men’s and women’s distance program at Harvard, having recently joined Harvard after working at UNC-Charlotte.
 There, they oversaw Charlotte’s first-ever individual point-scorer in a distance event at the NCAA Championships in Eugene.
 Before Charlotte, the pair coach at Michigan and William and Mary.
 From 2003-2013, Coach Gibby led teams to the NCAA Cross Country Championships ten times in that 11 year period, finishing as high as fifth place.
 Coach Newberry has represented the U.S. in five World Cross Country Championships and at the 2011 IAAF World Track and Field Championships in the marathon.

 Is this program suitable for all runners?
 Yes, our programs are tailored to each individual's needs and capabilities.
 There are no performance standards required to participate.
 Runners will be assigned to different groups based on their proficiency.